robaru/sofamyroom/roomsim_mod/source/README.md

 ```matlab
 >> make32
 ```
-Please note that the build process with `make32` was not tested.
+Please note that the build process with `make32` is not tested.

 # Known issues